Brandon Wright

-Brandon Wright (born February 18, 1997) is an American football placekicker and punter for the Memphis Showboats of the United States Football League (USFL).
+Brandon Wright (born February 18, 1997) is an American football punter and placekicker.
 He played college football at Georgia State University.

 College career

 Wright was a member of the Georgia State Panthers for five seasons, redshirting as a true freshman, and was the team's primary punter for four years and kicker for his final two seasons as well.

 Professional career

 Jacksonville Jaguars

 Wright was signed by the Jacksonville Jaguars as an undrafted free agent on April 28, 2020.
 He was waived on August 8, 2020, but was re-signed to the team's practice squad on September 7, 2020.
 Wright was promoted to the active roster on September 23, 2020, after Josh Lambo was placed on injured reserve.
 He suffered a groin injury in Week 3 and was waived/injured on September 28, 2020.
 He subsequently reverted to the team's injured reserve list on September 29, and was waived with an injury settlement the next day.